ComplexSystemsModeling/itkVoronoiQuadEdgeMeshFilter/README.txt

 ITK_USE_REVIEW ON

 #     Once ITK compiled, run the test command "CTest" into your Build repository
-#     in order to check if the installation whent correctly.
+#     in order to check if the installation went correctly.

 # 2 - Delaunay Triangulation and Simplex Mesh
 #     Once ITK is running perfectly, download our repository from github.